mendersoftware/mender/CONTRIBUTING.md

 ### Sign your work
 Mender is licensed under the Apache License, Version 2.0.
 To ensure open source license compatibility, we need to keep track of the origin of all commits and make sure they comply with the license.
-To do this, we follow the same procedure as used by the Linux kernel, and we ask every commit to be signed off.
+To do this, we follow the same procedure as used by the Linux kernel, and ask every commit to be signed off.

-The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
+The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source commit.
 The rules are pretty simple: if you can certify the below (from [developercertificate.org](http://developercertificate.org/)):